diMartinezv/TFG_BIEW/README.md

     * Cyclic
 * Multi Story buildings with Frames with Intenrional Eccentric Braces (FIEB)
     * Direct Displacement Based Design
-    * Non linear Response Historic Analysis
+    * Non linear Response History Analysis

  Check the READMEs in each folder for specific details of each analysis.